Jacob Blakeway: Scandal

 Over the next four years, Katherine bore four children: Elinor, baptised 24 May 1612, Jasper, baptised 8 August 1613; Richard, baptised 13 November 1614; Mary, baptised 16 April 1616.
 All were baptised at St. James parish church in Shipton, Shropshire.

 In 1616 Jacob Blakeway was accused of adultery with Katherine More, the wife of Samuel More.
 The husband, Samuel More, repudiated the four children from the marriage.
-In a later statement,Anthony R. Wagner, The Origin of the Mayflower Children: Jasper, Richard and Ellen More.
-(Boston: The New England Historical and Genealogical Register, July 1960), vol. 114, p.
-165-168 Samuel More wrote that the reason was the "apparent likeness and resemblance … to Jacob Blakeway".
+In a later statement, Samuel More wrote that the reason was the "apparent likeness and resemblance … to Jacob Blakeway".
 The removal seems to have occurred in late April or May 1616, because the youngest child had only just been baptised, on 16 April at Shipton.